AIStore - scalable storage for AI applications

 download, copy or transform datasets, and many more.

 AIS runs natively on Kubernetes and features open format - thus, the freedom to copy or move your data from AIS at any time using the familiar Linux

 rsync(1) and similar.

-For AIStore white paper and design philosophy, for introduction to large-scale deep learning and the most recently added features, please see AIStore Overview (where you can also find six alternative ways to work with existing datasets).
+For the original AIStore white paper and design philosophy, for introduction to large-scale deep learning and the most recently added features, please see AIStore Overview (where you can also find six alternative ways to work with existing datasets).
 Videos and animated presentations can be found at videos.

 Finally, getting started with AIS takes only a few minutes.

 AIS deployment options, as well as intended (development vs. production vs. first-time) usages, are all summarized here.